 Kelli joined Watsi on June 14th, 2013.
 Eight years ago, Kelli joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kelli's most recent donation traveled 8,500 miles to support Annastasia, a small businesswoman from Kenya, to fund a mastectomy to heal her breast cancer.
+Kelli's most recent donation traveled 8,600 miles to support Gay, a sweet baby boy from Thailand, to fund life-changing hernia surgery so he can grow up healthy.

 Kelli has funded healthcare for 128 patients in 15 countries.